 Krista Miloslavich has been an integral part of our studio Bubblegore Productions.
 She is always participating and making cool art.
 She is an exceptionally easy person to shoot and knows how to bring whatever 'it' is.
 She has got it plus all this other stuff.
 Can't ask for more.
 Happy to be sharing this all with you.

-Lastly, I'd like to thank my family Judy, Marsh and Erin.
+Lastly, I'd like to thank my family Judy, Marsh, Erin & Todd.
 You all have been very supportive throughout my life.
 Participating in the shots was so generous of you guys.

 Mom, you were so helpful during the shoot with Dad and Erin.
 Would you have ever guessed you would be doing this kind of art with your son?
 Well, you were knee deep in it and that makes you extra cool in my book.